 - The fork head is good for your back and calves

-- The steel flat head and steel round head are similar to the regular flat head but the steel coating offers a harder massage.
+- The steel domed head and steel round head offer a harder massage with more pressure

 I primarily use the ball head and the steel round head, but everyone will have their own preferences.